-Under the Companies Act, the directors of a company must not allot shares or grant rights to subscribe for or convert any security into shares unless an exception applies or an ordinary resolution to the contrary has been passed by shareholders in a general meeting or the articles of association provide otherwise, in each case in accordance with the provisions of the Companies Act.
+Under the Companies Act, the directors of a company must not allot shares or grant rights to subscribe for or convert any security into shares unless an exception applies or an ordinary meeting or the articles of association provide otherwise, in each case in accordance with the provisions of the Companies Act.

-Delaware law, if the corporation's charter or certificate of incorporation so provides, the board of directors has the power to authorize the issuance of stock.
-The board may authorize capital stock to be issued for consideration consisting of cash, any determine the amount of such consideration by approving a formula.
+Under Delaware law, if the corporation's charter or certificate of incorporation so provides, the board of directors has the power to authorize the issuance of stock.
+The board may authorize capital stock to be issued for consideration consisting of resolution to the contrary has been cash, any tangible or intangible property passed by shareholders in a general or any benefit to the corporation or any combination thereof.
+It may determine the amount of such consideration by approving a formula.
 In the absence of actual fraud in the transaction, the judgment of the directors as to the value of such consideration is conclusive.